ENG 5300: Language Problems in a Multicultural Environment

 ENG 5314: Medical Rhetoric and Writing

 This course introduces students to key principles and issues in the writing/editing/designing of online and paper health communication documents.
 The course offers students opportunities to practice applied health communication genres like charts, forms, health education materials, public health campaigns, grants, and government documents.
 A key element of the course is the integration of a service-learning component in which students work on "real" communication activities for a health care organization or facility in the area.
-During the semester students will also reflect on their sevice-learning experiences so they will carry the principles they have learned and practiced beyond the semester into careers.
+During the semester students will also reflect on their service-learning experiences so they will carry the principles they have learned and practiced beyond the semester into careers.

 ENG 5383: Rhetorical Theory for Technical Communicators